Theological and Religious Studies

 Credits 2

-A survey of the development, beliefs, worldviews, and practices of the religions of the world, including African and Caribbean traditions as well as modern religious movements.
-Special emphasis will be placed on their relationship with Christianity.
+A survey course of the development, beliefs, worldviews, and practices of the religions of the world, including African and Caribbean traditions as well as modern religious movements.
+Special emphasis is placed on their relationship with Christianity.

 RT 331: Introduction to Biblical Theology